GiselleNessi/cocina-recipes-app-manager/README.md

 [**_Green Kitchen Stories_**](https://greenkitchenstories.com/)

-The listing item images are added by users from the various sites or locations that the users find images for.

 ### Acknowledgements

-Thank you to the tutoring team for their invaluable support in guiding me through issues I had.
+Thank you to the tutoring team for their invaluable support in guiding me through the issues I had.

 Thank you to my mentor, Rohit, for his review of my project.

 ### Disclaimer

-This project is for educational purposes only.
+This project is for educational purposes only not intended commercial use in any way.